otrain13/FutileTemplate/README.md

 Bash script and template Futile/Unity project to allow for quick Futile project setup.

-Note:
+**Note:**

-The Unity project is from Unity 4.2.
+The enclosed Unity project is from Unity 4.2.
 If you're running an earlier version of Unity, you'll need to substitute your own empty Unity project.

-How to use this:
+**How to use this:**

 * Clone/download the repo somewhere local.
 * Create a new, empty project directly outside the template folder.